ColeBallard/twainsformation/README.md

 ## Description

-Toolkit powered by ChatGPT for creating, modifying the style of, and condensing a piece of literature.
+Web application powered by ChatGPT for creating, modifying the style of, and condensing a piece of literature.

 ## Features